| Spring 2017

 driven, damped pendulum as discussed in Chapter 12 of Taylor, with many of his figures worked out.

-The Maple file will only work on Version 11; however, an html-version, i.e., a webpage to view the
+The Maple file will only work on Version 11 or later; however, a pdf-version, to view the

 - Links to other websites of use for the course.